newmediacollective/Sites/README.md

   * All trailing slash urls are rewritten to non trailing slash urls

 ## Usage
-There are a few tools to help manage your site - you can even manage multiple sites, but they must be hosted on the same server.
+There are a few tools to help manage your site(s).

 ### Syncing
 You can sync your site content to and from your remote server with: